MiguelAngelHorta/MiguelAngelHorta/README.md

 - 🧘 My focus lies in architecting process workflows that contribute to a proactive security posture.
 - 🌱 My experience pertains to identifying areas for improvements in a security program and designing governance reporting.
 - ☁️ Lately, my curiosity has been captivated by cloud technologies, distributed systems, application building, and configuring workflows.
-- 🧑‍💻 Most of the scripts I've worked with are in SQL, Javascript, and Advanced Excel formulas.
+- 🧑‍💻 Most of the scripts I've worked with are in SQL, CSS, Python, Javascript, and Advanced Excel formulas.
 - 📫 Reach me via email: miguelhorta408@gmail.com

 ---